-What was your favourite moment’s during the wedding?
+What were your favourite moments during the wedding?

-Alex and Jackline: The church, First impression most people always prefer attending reception than church.
-Church was full from in front to behind which does not happen regularly.
+Alex and Jackline: The church.
+Most people always prefer attending the reception but the church was full from the front to the back which does not happen regularly.

-Bridesmaids: Mutonyi Phiona, Joy, Caro, Esther, Blessed and Linda we chose them because we knew them as friends and also they were in position to foot their own bills as in support to our wedding.
+Bridesmaids: Mutonyi Phiona, Joy, Caro, Esther, Blessed and Linda.
+We chose them because we knew them as friends and they were also in position to foot their own bills as support to our wedding.

 What did you learn from your wedding?

 Most importantly praying and trusting God leads to so many good things that you can’t expect.
-We learnt that early planning, having good relationship with people and delegating to some people to work on your behalf leads to success.
+We learnt that early planning, having good relationships with people and delegating some people to work on your behalf leads to success.

 What is your advice to those wedding soon?

 They should set dates of their functions with confidence, pray to God and plan early for their function.
-Sometimes follow their hearts; people can somehow discourage but have to move on.
+Sometimes they should follow their hearts; people can somehow discourage but you have to move on.

-We had been involved in other peoples wedding functions so we also used the same service providers because we were doing a good job
+We had been involved in other peoples wedding functions so we also used the same service providers because they were doing a good job.

 Date: 10th December, 2016